Why it’s important to set financial goals

 But, writing down I’m going to put $500 into my savings account every month for a year is a goal.

-Get specific with details.
+Get specific with details and action items.
 Know exactly what you want to accomplish.
 A goal needs to be clear and concise.

 If you can’t measure your progress, your goal isn’t specific enough.